 There is no need to jump into anything at this point.
-Except my FTMF manual!
+Except my Mindset Mastery Program manual!

-I’m really excited about the School of Life Mastery.
-This is a way for you to open the FTMF program up to a lot of people who don’t think they can come up with the money for the regular manual (although I’m very glad I did.)
+I’m really excited about the online version.
+This is a way for you to open the program up to a lot of people who don’t think they can come up with the money for the regular manual (although I’m very glad I did.)
 There are so many people who need this!
 C. J.